MahBadran93/ROS_Project/README.md

         ```self.laserMsg = msg```<br>
     ```self.laserMsg.ranges```   <br>
    So, whenever the robot moves, the variable **laserMasg** will be updated.
 One of the useful information we can obtain from **laserMsg** is the **ranges** parameter. we use **ranges** parameter to know the distance between the robot and an object in the environment. <br>
    See the Figure below.
-It shows different frames of the robot after launching the node that is responsible for moving the robot. **Explain More About Ranges**
+It shows different frames of the robot after launching the node that is responsible for moving the robot.

 <p align="center">
   <p align = "center">